Electric VehiclesDecember 9, 2012

 In a perfect world, these guys would have collaborated on their own GEVCU.
 But then they would have had to support it.
 I suppose we need to serve as the man in the middle.

-But that’s the pubic good I see from an open source vehicle control unit.
-A standardized interface for you to build an electric car, using your CHOICE of motors and inverters, and those motors and inverters avaialable at a more believable price point.
+But that's the pubic good I see from an open source vehicle control unit.
+A standardized interface for you to build an electric car, using your CHOICE of motors and inverters, and those motors and inverters available at a more believable price point.

 The results depend on the development teams and how well this is implemented.
 But I'm very hopeful at this point.